gaelicWizard/gaelicWizard.github.io/_prospects/msceiam.md

 - Complete rebuild and replacement of aging on-premises Active Directory with Hybrid AD+AAD and Microsoft 365 including Office 365 services as well as mobile device management, no-VPN remote medical workstations using Azure Application Proxy, and extensive Teams adoption including Microsoft Teams Voice integration with external telephony provider for a three-facility 200-employee radiology medical group

 I have lived and breathed information technology for over twenty years, with the past eight being specifically with Microsoft products, technologies, and services.
 I can't think of a better opportunity than to be able to deliver not only best-in-class technologies, but to be able to do so directly with the customers looking to Microsoft to design and support their architecture for maximum value.

-Thank you for taking the time to look at my resume and I hope we can connect soon!

-Sincerely,
-John Pell